PKUHPC/CraneSched/docs/en/reference/error_code.md

 | 75 | ERR_IDENTITY_MISMATCH | User information does not match, unable to submit the task. | User identity information mismatch | Modify identity information | |
 | 76 | ERR_NOT_FORCE | You need to set --force for this operation. | Did not explicitly mark --force when deleting all users | Explicitly mark --force | |
 | 77 | ERR_INVALID_USERNAME | Invalid username | Using "ALL" as name when creating new user | Cancel using "ALL" as new username | |

-## Error Code Classification

-### User-Related Errors (1-10)
-Errors related to user authentication, permissions, and account status.

-### Account-Related Errors (11-15)
-Errors related to account management and account hierarchy.

-### Partition-Related Errors (16-21)
-Errors related to partition configuration and access permissions.

-### QoS-Related Errors (22-38)
-Errors related to Quality of Service configuration and management.

-### Database and System Errors (39-49)
-Errors related to database operations and system resources.

-### Task-Related Errors (50-52)
-Errors related to task submission and execution.

-### Connection and RPC Errors (53-60)
-Errors related to network connections and remote procedure calls.

-### Component Errors (61-70)
-Errors related to various system components (cgroup, protobuf, eBPF, etc.).

-### Certificate and Security Errors (71-77)
-Errors related to certificate management and user authentication.